Division Director, Division of Genomic and Molecular Pathology

 - Development of new genomic and molecular tests

 Research & Development in the clinical laboratories focuses on new molecular/genomic test development.
-Among the new products that have gone live since June 2013 as CLIA-certified tests:
+The new CLIA-certified tests that have gone live since the birth of the Division in June 2013 incude:

 - International Scale reporting of BCR-ABL1 for CML monitoring in January 2014